Sackler Family's Donation To British Museum Is Quashed Over Opioid Fallout

 "The allegations against family members are vigorously denied," the spokesperson's statement said.

-The Sackler family owns Purdue Pharma, the company that has made billions of dollars off of OxyContin — and which is accused of pressuring doctors to prescribe the opioid while also misleading the public about its dangerous addictive qualities.
+The Sackler family owns Purdue Pharma, the company that has made billions of dollars off of OxyContin and is accused of pressuring doctors to prescribe the opioid while also misleading the public about its dangerous addictive qualities.

-"The Sacklers are major donors to museums, galleries, and theaters in the U.S. and Europe," NPR's Elizabeth Blair reports.
+"The Sacklers are major donors to museums, galleries and theaters in the U.S. and Europe," NPR's Elizabeth Blair reports.
 "Artists and activists are putting pressure on those institutions to stop taking their money."

 Purdue Pharma has previously admitted to committing a felony and paid millions of dollars in fines, and it's currently facing numerous lawsuits.
 But one suit in particular, from Massachusetts Attorney General Maura Healey, seeks to implicate eight members of the Sackler family, accusing them of trying to maximize their profits even as they knew the painkiller was causing deadly overdoses.

-Note: An earlier version of this story incorrectly referred to the Centers for Disease Control and Prevention as the Centers for Disease Control and Prescription.